SK-1000/ICTSkills2Assignment/README.md

 [ Use the Storybook UI to highlight the new components for which you developed stories.] e.g.

 >I have completed 17 stories in total, 6 of these related to movie and the remainder to the tv and person pages.
-Below I'm showing the additional stories that I added.
+Below I'm showing the additional stories that I added or updated.

 ![](src/screenshots/allstories.png)